NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 - If you are on a headless RPi - it is assumed you have SSH into the RPi from your computer in a terminal window.
 - If you are using the desktop version of the Pi OS - please open a terminal session.

-Copy/paste or type the commands in the code block into your terminal on the RPi - one line at the time - and run them (hit return on keyboard)
+Copy/paste or type the commands in the code blocks into your terminal on the RPi - one line at the time - and run them (hit return on keyboard)

 #### Step 1 - get the Raspberry Pi ready
 1. Check your Raspberry pi OS release: